ue bot icon

 Chapter Eighteen- A Seventieth Birthday

-• … as death edges nearer, there is less to lose in being honest with yourself about the sort of life you have lived… Aristotle advised us to take the deathbed test, to imagine ourselves on our last day in life and to consider how we should evaluate our lives.
+• … as death edges nearer, there is less to lose in being honest with yourself about the sort of life you have lived… Aristotle advised us to take the deathbed test, to imagine ourselves on our last day in life, and to consider how we should evaluate our lives.

-• if there is any kind of immortality it lies in the minds and hearts of others.
+• If there is any kind of immortality, it lies in the minds and hearts of others.

 • The deathbed discipline helps to keep me focused on what really matters, even if, like most of us, I don’t always manage to keep to my resolutions.
 The good news is that it gets easier as one gets older.
 Ambition fades, as does the envy of others who are ostensibly more successful.
 That’s mostly because the opportunities have long passed and because, by then, we have rationalized our past and any of its failures in order to allow ourselves to live comfortably with it.

 • As age progresses, there are also fewer people left that one might want to impress.
-So, one might as well speak the truth as one sees it, live as one wants to, spend time only with those one values.
+So, one might as well speak the truth as one sees it, live as one wants to spend time only with those one values.

-• Do your best with what you are best at, is my translation of Aristotle’s principle of eudaimonia.
+• Do your best with what you are best at is my translation of Aristotle’s principle of eudaimonia.
 We can’t all be good at everything.
 Don’t try to be what you aren’t.

 • Know Yourself’ was, Juvenal tells us, one of the messages inscribed on the temple of Apollo in Delphi in ancient Greece.
 Difficult.
 But the corollary, ‘Accept Yourself’, is just as difficult.